Hovnanian Enterprises, Inc. (HOV) CEO Ara Hovnanian on Q4 2020 Results - Earnings Call Transcript

 Alex Barrón

 If I could ask one more on the -- on your mothball land, I think a lot of that used to be in California, I'm guessing they might have been in Sacramento.
 And just wanted to confirm if that's correct.
 And how much of that is still left on your books?
-I believe, else, that one is pretty strong at the moment.
+I believe [indiscernible] is pretty strong at the moment.

 Ara Hovnanian